zoho/apptics/README.md

 ## Getting Started

-* Visit this [link](https://apptics.zoho.com/ui/setup) to create a new project.
-This is the only thing you will need to get things started.
+* All you need to do is create a project in the Apptics console using this link [link](https://apptics.zoho.com/ac/admin/setup).

 * You can use cocoapods to install Apptics in your project.

-* Your Podfile will look something like this
+* Your Podfile should look something like this.

           target '[TARGET NAME]' do
             pod 'Apptics'
           end

           post_install do |installer|
-            puts system("sh ./Pods/Apptics/native/scripts/postinstall --prefix=\"AP\" --target-name=\"Main_Target_Name\"")
+            puts system("sh ./Pods/Apptics/native/scripts/postinstaller --prefix=\"AP\" --target-name=\"[MAIN TARGET NAME STRING]\"")
           end

      Parameters: